altovacio/duelo-de-plumas/docs/api_endpoints_programmatically.md

 For private contests, provide the password unless you're the creator or admin For open contests, only the creator and admins can see submissions For evaluation/closed contests, anyone with access can see submissions with full details

+### GET /contests/{contest_id}/my-submissions/

+**Summary:** Get My Contest Submissions

+Get all text submissions made by the current authenticated user for a specific contest.
+This allows users to see their own submissions even in open contests where general submission visibility is restricted to creators/admins.

+### GET /contests/{contest_id}/my-submissions/

+**Summary:** Get My Contest Submissions

+Get all text submissions made by the current authenticated user for a specific contest.
+This allows users to see their own submissions even in open contests where general submission visibility is restricted to creators/admins.

 ### DELETE /contests/{contest_id}/submissions/{submission_id}